PBLab/WideFlow/README.md

 ## Usage:
 * Make sure all hardware are operating properly
-* Create a JSON "Session Configuration File" - checkout the next section for detailed description.
+* Create a JSON "Session Configuration File" - checkout bellow for detailed description.
 * Run from terminal the main.py file:<br />
 python main.py -c "full path to session configuration file" -s "NeuroFeedbackSession"
-* To Analyze the acquired data offline, run the post session pipeline:<br />
+* To Analyze the acquired data offline, run the main file with post session pipeline:<br />
 python main.py -c "full path to session configuration file located where all the session data created" -s "PostAnalysisNeuroFeedbackSession"

 ## Highlights:
 The pipline is composed of three main hierarchical abstraction: